SteeltoeOSS/Documentation/api/v3/configuration/cloud-foundry-provider.md

 A list of all `VCAP_SERVICES` keys is available in the [VCAP_SERVICES](https://docs.CloudFoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES) topic of the Cloud Foundry documentation.

->NOTE: This provider uses the built-in .NET [JSON Configuration Parser](https://github.com/aspnet/Configuration/tree/dev/src/Microsoft.Extensions.Configuration.Json) when parsing the JSON provided in the `VCAP_*` environment variables.
+>This provider uses the built-in .NET [JSON Configuration Parser](https://github.com/aspnet/Configuration/tree/dev/src/Microsoft.Extensions.Configuration.Json) when parsing the JSON provided in the `VCAP_*` environment variables.
 As a result, you can expect the exact same key names and behavior as you see when parsing JSON configuration files (such as `appsettings.json`) in your application.

 ### Access Configuration Data as Options